 Elephant lamp materials

 I started with a thrift store lamp that I replaced the cord because it was pretty bad, the lamp only had a tube from the base to the socket, so it worked perfectly for me to glue my 2 rectangles of styrofoam (I got the styrofoam from the packaging of our new couch, but you can get any shape of styrofoam at craft stores).

 I carved a little round shape in the center of my styrofoam so that the tube could be placed there and glue it with silicone (I've found that silicone works wonders when gluing styrofoam to other surfaces, in this case, metal) I wrap everything tight and let it dry for at least a day.

 After my block was ready I grabbed a kitchen knife and started shaping my elephant.
 I know there are fancy styrofoam tools that make this kind of projects easier, but I just used what I had around =]

-Once my knife shaping was done, this is what I had, it didn't look much like an elephant, but i could see the potential lol
+Once my knife shaping was done, this is what I had, it didn't look much like an elephant, but I could see the potential hehe

 My next step was to sand and give a more detailed shape to the elephant using sand paper, I used an 80grt first for all the shaping and a 120grt for the details.

 Then I had to test my patience when adding layers and layers of wall mud (drywall compound), I first applied the first 3 layers just using my hands.
 The only problem with this is that you have to apply a layer, let it dry and then go with the next, so I would do one in the morning and one in the afternoon.
 The above pictures show how the elephant looked after the first 3 layers.